Skip to content

 • Arizona ranks fifth for NASA-funded activity.

-• U.S. News & World Report ranked UArizona as the top two public university in space science.
+• U.S. News & World Report ranked the University of Arizona as one of the top two public universities in space science.
 (2022)

-• NASA Deputy Administrator Pam Melroy called UArizona a “crown jewel” among U.S. universities doing space science research.
+• NASA Deputy Administrator Pam Melroy called the University of Arizona a “crown jewel” among U.S. universities doing space science research.
 She called the school a significant partner with a “towering reputation in astronomy, planetary science, and astrophysics.”

-• UArizona has been involved in every Apollo Mission.
+• The University of Arizona has been involved in every Apollo Mission.

-• UArizona led OSIRIS-REx NASA Mission where in 2020, the craft landed on the asteroid Bennu to sample and collect the asteroid’s organic material to be analyzed by UArizona researchers.
+• The University of Arizona led OSIRIS-REx NASA Mission where in 2020, the craft landed on the asteroid Bennu to sample and collect the asteroid’s organic material to be analyzed by University of Arizona researchers.

 • $10 billion James Webb Space Telescope was launched in December 2021.
 The telescope captures every detail and the most in-depth look ever.
 Fourteen countries partnered and contributed to this space telescope.